Centre for Forensic Neuroscience

 Confidential Examinations.
 Respectful, Recovery-Focused Support.

 The Centre for Forensic Neuroscience understands the sensitive nature of these enquiries.
-The examination process is guided by professional standards, careful question formulation, and respect for everyone involved.
+The examination process is guided by professional standards, careful scope definition, and respect for everyone involved.

 Qualified Examiner

-Dr Keith Ashcroft is a Chartered Psychologist, polygraph examiner, and member of the American Polygraph Association.
-All examinations are conducted to recognised professional standards.
+Dr Keith Ashcroft is a Chartered Investigative Psychologist, polygraph examiner, and member of the American Polygraph Association.
+All examinations are conducted to rigorous professional standards.

 Confidential and Discreet Process